BOARD OF NURSING

 The Montana Board of Nursing is a compact state, effective October 1, 2015.
 If Montana is your primary state of residence, you may work in other compact states under your Montana Multi-State license.
 If you are moving to another compact state and that state will be your primary state of residence, you will need to become licensed in that state.

 Yes.
-Anytime you are providing nursing services to person in Montana, you are required to hold an active Montana Nursing license.
+Anytime you are providing nursing services to persons residing in Montana, either in person or via telehealth, you are required to hold an active Montana Nursing license or a multistate privilege to practice in Montana.

 The Board of Nursing is a participant of NURSYS, an online national verification system.
 All information, including licensure, education and discipline, are reported weekly.
 Register with NURSYS at www.NURSYS.com.
 Inform the licensing specialist in the state where you are trying to obtain licensure know that you have registered with NURSYS, and the licensing specialist in that state can obtain verification from the NURSYS website.